pennersr/django-allauth/docs/installation.rst

 1. Add a `Site` for your domain, matching `settings.SITE_ID` (`django.contrib.sites` app).
 2. For each OAuth based provider, add a `Social App` (`socialaccount` app).
 3. Fill in the site and the OAuth app credentials obtained from the provider.

+More detailed description:
+   Add a Site through the admin panel.
+Since I am developing on my machine, I've set up my site with the "Domain Name" field set as "127.0.0.1:8000" and the "Display Name" shouldn't matter.

+    Your SITE_ID in settings.py needs to match the actual database ID from the Site you added through the admin panel.
+To do this you can go to the details of the Site you created through the admin panel and look at the url for the ID number.
+Mine ended up being "5"(I recreated several sites trying to get this to work).

+    Create a Social Application through the admin panel.
+This is pretty easy as you only need to setup an Application through the provider (e.g. create a Facebook app on Facebooks website) and use the secret code and app ID they give you to fill out the django form.
+Be sure to add the django Site you created in step 1 to the Social Application you are making in this step.